YaraChek/files_tree/README.md

-# This script renames files in the specified directory.
+# Scripts for renaming files in the specified directory.
 ***underscore_to_dash.py*** - is the main file.

-*create_files_random_names.py* - is for tests.
+*create_files_random_names.py* - a script to create test files by randomly combining a random number (up to six) of words from “words.txt” sometimes adding the words “patch” to the end of the name.
 Underscores are replaced with dashes.
 The word “patch” at the end of the name has been removed.
-The script displays information about non-renamed *problematic* files in the terminal and writes it to the log file.
+The script displays information about non-renamed *problematic* files to the terminal and writes it to the log file.

 -----------------